influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 config "json_time_key" and "json_time_format".
 If "json_time_key" is set,
 "json_time_format" must be specified.
 The "json_time_key" describes the name of the field containing time information.
 The "json_time_format" must be a recognized Go time format.
+If there is no year provided, the metrics will have the current year.
 More info on time formats can be found here: https://golang.org/pkg/time/#Parse

 For example, if you had this configuration: